+Other public company Executive (Chair) None

+Background

-Other public company Committees: boards: Background Key Qualification and Skills Executive None Mr. Leavens has been President and CEO of Leavens The Nominating and Corporate Governance Committee and the (Chair) Ranches, LLC since 1973.
+Mr. Leavens has been President and CEO of Leavens Ranches, LLC since 1973.
 Leavens Ranches farms 1,200 acres of lemons, avocados and grapes in Ventura and Monterey Counties.
 He has served as President of the Ventura County Farm Bureau, the Ventura County Resource Conservation District and was a founding member of the University of California Hansen Trust Advisory Committee.
 Leavens Ranches have been delivering avocados to Calavo since 1956.
-Board of Directors believe that Mr. Leavens' experience in the agriculture industry provides an invaluable asset to the Board of Directors as it evaluates not only Calavo's present circumstances, but the direction it will head in the future.